duarteocarmo/duarteocarmo.com/content/posts/108-pretraining-llms-european-portuguese.md

   </div>
 </details>

-Now, I don't work for a big lab and don't really have an H100 GPU sitting under my desk, so I to run an experiment that wouldn't costs me thousands of dollars.
-I trained 12 small language models of around ~73 Million parameters each:
+I don't work for a big lab and don't have an H100 GPU sitting under my desk, so I wanted to run an experiment that wouldn't cost thousands of dollars.
+I trained 12 small language models of around 73 million parameters each:

 | Setup | Value |
 |---|---:|